Harpyxe/dark-tab-theme/README.md

 The icons are from IconFinder and edited slightly.

-Do whatever u want with.
+Do whatever u want with this.